 The Soviet Union outclassed Guinea in a Group D match in the World Youth Soccer tournament being held in Japan.

-The Soviet Union outclassed Guinea in a Group D match in the World Youth Soccer tournament being held in Japan.
+Background: The Soviet Union outclassed Guinea in a Group D match in the World Youth Soccer tournament being held in Japan.
 The Soviet Union is defending its title in the second of the tournaments to be held between the best teams from a hundred and one countries.
 The players must all have been born before the first of August 1959.
 In their game against Guinea, the Soviet Union, playing in white opened with a penalty in the sixth minute.

 SYNOPSIS: The competent effort by Mikhail Olefirenko gave the Soviet Union an early start, but they soon had to fight to keen ahead although the Guinea players's effort here lacked aggression.